thiagotei/linux-realtek-alc287/README.md

-# linux-realtek-alc287
+# Realtek ALC287 in Linux

-Solutions for sound issues in Linux for Realtek ALC287
+Solutions for sound issues for Realtek ALC287 in Linux.